 - Stop-on-defect policy and closed-loop work cells.
 These strategies prevent products with failures from moving down the line until the cause of defect is resolved.

 - Inline inspection.
 We inspect 100% of the PCAs we build for solder deposition with a 3D volumetric solder paste system and a post-reflow automated optical inspection.
 During NPI, we also perform a Design of Experiment (DOE) to design the optimum stencil for screen printing and to determine the solder-paste screen printer settings for ideal solder deposition.

 - Offline inspection.
 We verify 100% of the PCAs we build for BGA (ball grid array) solder joints using an automated x-ray (5DX) inspection system.
 This inspection lets us evaluate the integrity of any hidden solder joints, increasing the opportunities for long term reliability.

 - In-Circuit Testing (ICT).
 ICT verifies the electrical integrity of every PCA using high-end, custom solutions developed by our experienced Test Engineering group.

 - Functional test.
-All our manufacturing engineers have product development backgrounds, allowing them to work through very complex issues in test development, troubleshooting, and root cause analysis.
+Our manufacturing engineers have product development backgrounds and experience in complex issues in test development, troubleshooting, and root cause analysis.

 Questions to Ask Before Hiring a PCA Contract Manufacturer

-Paramit’s developed very effective methodologies and techniques for reducing defects during the PCA build process.
-Based on our experience, we’ve generated a list of Top Ten Questions to Ask Your PCA Contract Manufacturer that reveal a CM’s ability to reliably and consistently produce PCAs that meet specifications and function properly at functional test and in the field.
+Paramit has developed effective methodologies and techniques for reducing defects during the PCA build process.
+We’ve generated a Top Ten Questions to Ask Your PCA Contract Manufacturer list that reveals a CM’s ability to consistently produce PCAs that meet specifications and function properly in the field.
 We encourage you to discuss these questions with us and any other contract manufacturers you’re evaluating.